Part 3 (Twin Peaks): Events

 In a house for sale in the Rancho Rosa estates, Las Vegas, Dougie Jones, a man physically identical to Cooper but for his weight, hair and clothes (MacLachlan) sits with prostitute Jade (Nafessa Williams) on his lap, saying that his arm (on which he wears the Owl Cave ring) feels "tingly."
 Jade takes her payment and proceeds to shower; Dougie gets out of bed only to experience greater pain and weakness.
 He falls down, as the doppelgänger continues to hold his mouth in South Dakota.
-Dougie crawls down the corridor, attempting but failing to alert Jade; he proceeds to move toward an electric socket, which exercises a force on him.
+Dougie crawls down the corridor, and tries entering the bathroom, but Jade has locked the door.
+He proceeds to move toward an electric socket, which exercises a force on him.
 As red curtains faintly appear in front of him, Dougie vomits and is transported away with a loud noise, which at last alerts Jade.
 The red curtains fade away and the doppelgänger vomits a mixture of creamed corn and engine oil and passes out.
 In the Black Lodge, Dougie is seated before MIKE (Al Strobel), who explains that someone manufactured him for a purpose.
 Dougie's hand begins to shrink, and the ring falls down; his heads pops out with a hiss, producing black smoke, and a golden orb floats out of it.
 Dougie's body deflates; an egglike object appears, prompting MIKE to shield its sight.
 The object deflates, letting a golden orb fly out of it; the orb and the object collide on the armchair, which produces smoke and a loud electrical crackling noise.
 When MIKE looks back, a small golden orb is on the chair; he picks it up along with the ring, which he proceeds to put on a pedestal.

 In the house, a cloud of black smoke pours out of the socket and materializes into Cooper on the ground near Dougie's vomit.
 Jade exits the shower, and takes Cooper for Dougie; she is surprised to see him in a suit, with less weight and different hair, but is disgusted by the vomit and suggests that he could be sick.
 Cooper does not seem to react to her, and stands up or moves only when pushed.
 He exits the house with Jade, who notices that he is not wearing any shoes and tells him to go back and put them on; as he does not react, she walks back inside and takes them for him, only for him to follow her back in again.
 Jade eventually fastens his shoes for him and begins to take his nonresponsive state for granted; when searching his pockets for his car keys, she can find only the key to Cooper's room in the Great Northern Hotel, which puzzles and upsets her, as she now has to drive him back.